The way organizations run their data analytics and business intelligence (BI) functions is changing.

 Your responsibilities when building a business intelligence & data analytics function

 So, you’re ready to jump in and “own” business intelligence and data throughout your organization.
-Here’s a quick primer on some of the most important responsibilities that lie ahead:
+Here’s a quick primer on some of the most important responsibilities that you have on your plate:

 1. Develop cross-functional partnerships

-A core part of your job will be working with different functions within the organization to help them get some solid data practices in place.
-Effective data analytics and business intelligence practices can’t happen in a silo, so you’ll need to work cross-functionally to establish good data practices among the company’s various departments.
+A core part of your job will be working with different functions within the organization to help them establish solid data practices.
+Effective data analytics and BI practices can’t happen in a silo, so you’ll need to work cross-functionally to establish good data practices among the company’s various departments.